fdgt-apis/website/docs/getting-started.md

+---
+title: Getting Started
+description: Get started with FDGT in the official documentation, and learn more about all our features!
+---

 # How does it work?

 Using `fdgt` is pretty simple.
 Instead of pointing to `irc-ws.chat.twitch.tv`, point your library to `irc.fdgt.dev`.
 DONE.